 Standard response time is from 10-12 weeks.
 Manuscripts are read year round.
 Sample copies are available for $10.

 Simultaneous submissions are okay as long as you notify us if accepted elsewhere.

 You can submit online through our Submission Manager.

-TMR publishes poetry features only—6 to 14 pages of poems by each of 3 to 5 poets per issue.
+TMR publishes three poetry features per issue—6 to 14 pages of poems each from 3 poets per issue.
 Please keep in mind the length of features when submitting poems.
 Typically, successful submissions include 8-20 pages of unpublished poetry (note: please do not send complete manuscripts—published or unpublished—for consideration).
 NB: Poetry submissions that do not fit the needs of a given issue may still be considered for our long-running Poem of the Week feature.
 See examples here.